lakhwinder555/Demo1/README.md

 Hello Everyone Welcome!
 How Are you ?
-I Completed My fast pipeline!
+I Completed My fast pipeline